 Investing in employee recognition programs to make your people feel appreciated can have significant impacts for your business.
 Doug Conant (Former President of Campbell Soup Company) once said: “To win in the marketplace, you must first win in the workplace”.

 Measuring the Return on Investment (ROI), or quantifying the potential ROI, will solidify that it’s worth recognizing your people or help you build your case to management.
-This article will walk you through the calculations (you can also click here to try our ROI calculator yourself).
+This article will walk you through the calculations (you can also try our ROI Calculator).

 What is ROI?